atgreen/cl-chat/README.md

 ```
 $ ocicl install chat
 ```
-The `chat` is comically small; containing just one class definition and one method.
+The `chat` package is comically small; containing just one class definition and one method.
 It simply maintains conversation state for `completions`-based conversations.

 In it's simplest form, use:
 ```common lisp